edgedelta/docs/docs/configuration/ccb.md

 ## Configure File Management Locally

-While you can use the Cloud Configuration Backend \(CCB\) in the Edge Delta Admin portal to update a configuration, you can also manage and deploy configuration files locally, with tools such as Chef, Puppet, Ansible, Salt, Terraform, etc.
+While you can use the Cloud Configuration Backend \(CCB\) in the Edge Delta App to update a configuration, you can also manage and deploy configuration files locally, with tools such as Chef, Puppet, Ansible, Salt, Terraform, etc.

 To configure locally, a flag must be provided during agent deployment to let the system know that Local Configuration File Management is in place.